MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 We don't want to put a bark method in `Animal` because not every animal barks.
 We also don't want to have to duplicate every method that dogs and animals have in common.

-Lets use inheritance to make a `Dog` class that allows us to bark.
+let's use inheritance to make a `Dog` class that allows us to bark.

 ```python
 class Animal: